• Skip to main content

 At this point, you can misdirect your audience this way ….

-It is now midnight and the daughter is not yet back.
-The mother is anxiously watching from the window to see if her daughter will come back, only for her to hear a knock on the door, as she opens the door, hoping that it’s her daughter and boom!!!
+It is now midnight, and the daughter is not yet back.
+The mother is anxiously watching from the window to see if her daughter will return, only for her to hear a knock on the door; as she opens the door, she hopes it’s her daughter and boom!!!
 It’s a masked man with a dagger in his hand.

 So you see, foreshadowing has helped you to create both surprise and suspense.